Feeling down? You're not alone. Everyone feels sad at times.

 People get depressed for lots of reasons.
 Difficult problems or an overload of

-stress can lead some people to become
+stress can lead some

 Like any illness, depression is not the person's fault.
 People who are depressed